sanjar-notes/dsa_with_cpp/vault/STL/1-Containers.md

 for(auto a: mp) { cout << a.first << a.second << endl; } // internally behaves like a collection of pairs

 // utils - swap

+// satellite data - no speciality needed.
+Already of the form <int, T>
 ```

 ### Multimap (not used frequently)